pyecharts/pyecharts/README.md

 # [pyecharts](https://github.com/pyecharts/pyecharts) [![Build Status](https://travis-ci.org/pyecharts/pyecharts.svg?branch=master)](https://travis-ci.org/chenjiandongx/pyecharts) [![codecov](https://codecov.io/gh/chenjiandongx/pyecharts/branch/master/graph/badge.svg)](https://codecov.io/gh/chenjiandongx/pyecharts) [![PyPI version](https://badge.fury.io/py/pyecharts.svg)](https://badge.fury.io/py/pyecharts) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-> pyecharts is a library to generate charts using Echarts.
-It simply provides the interface of 28+ kinds of charts between Echarts and Python.
+> pyecharts is a Python library for Echarts by Baidu.
+It simply provides the morethan 28+ kinds of charts and more than 300+ maps of cities in China and 200+ countires and regions.

 ## Introduction
-[Echarts](https://github.com/ecomfe/echarts) is an open source library from Baidu for data visualization in javascript.
-It has awesome demo pages so I started to look out for an interface library so that I could use it in Python.
+[Echarts](https://github.com/ecomfe/echarts) is an open source library from Baidu for data visualization library written in JavaScript.
+It has awesome [demos](https://ecomfe.github.io/echarts-examples/public/index.html) so I started to look out for an library written in Python.
 I ended up with [echarts-python](https://github.com/yufeiminds/echarts-python) on github but it lacks of documentation and was not updated for a while.
 Just like many other Python projects, I started my own project, pyecharts, referencing echarts-python and another library [pygal](https://github.com/Kozea/pygal).

 ## Installation
 ### Python Compatibility